 What are the best oil ETFs to watch?

-Crude oil has had a volatile time of it lately.
+Crude oil has had a volatile 2020 so far.
 Find out how to get exposure to its price movements using oil ETFs here, and discover some top funds to get you started.

 Oil ETFs: what you need to know

 Oil exchange traded funds (ETFs) are ETFs that track the price movements of oil markets – usually either crude itself or stocks involved in oil and gas.
 They offer a way to invest in oil without buying and selling futures.

 You can use oil ETFs to speculate on the price movements of a single market such as Brent, get exposure to a basket of commodities, or invest in a group of petroleum companies.
 Some even enable you to go short on an underlying index or offer leveraged returns.

 Oil ETFs vs ETCs

 There are two main types of oil ETF: commodity ETFs and exchange traded commodities (ETCs).
 Both track the price of their underlying assets, but they do so in different ways.